Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Atomistic fracture

-Fig. \ref{fig:ts-pace} suggested that the cutoff radius significantly influences the behaviour of the traction-separation curve which is relevant to fracture.
-Therefore, based on ML-IAPs trained with $R_{\rm cut} = 5\ Å$ and $6.5 Å$, we perform $K$-tests for four crack systems ((100)[010], (100)[011], (110)[001], and (110)[1$\bar{1}0$]) at T=0K to investigate the atomistic fracture mechanisms.
-The ML-IAPs trained on DB-I predict crack propagation on the pre-cracked plane for all crack systems, for both $R_{\rm cut} = 5\ Å$ and $6.5\ Å$.
-The fundamental atomistic fracture mechanism (cleavage) remains unchanged, yet, the predicted $K_{\rm Ic}$ varies with both the potential and the cutoff radius, as shown in Fig. \ref{fig:K_ic}.
-For $R_{\rm cut} = 5\ Å$, the $K_{\rm Ic}$'s for crack system (100)[010] and (100)[011] predicted by any ML-IAP are rather close with a maximum difference of $0.02 \ \rm MPa\sqrt{\rm m}$ (Fig. \ref{fig:K_ic}\textbf{a}).
-The fluctuation of predicted $K_{\rm Ic}$'s is expected due to the extrapolation ability of different ML-IAPs.
-However, $K_{\rm Ic}$ for crack system (100)[010] is consistently large than (100)[011] when $R_{\rm cut} = 6.5\ Å$ (Fig. \ref{fig:K_ic}\textbf{b}), which indicates that $R_{\rm cut} = 5\ Å$ is not enough to describe the bond decohesion of (100) plane.
-The short $R_{\rm cut}$ predicts the bond rupture of crack tip atoms when they can still physically interact with each other, leading to a smaller predicted $K_{\rm Ic}$.
-For crack system (110)[001], we concluded in our previous study \cite{lei_2022} that the large $K_{\rm Ic}$ at T=0K compared to $K_{\rm G}$ is due to the existence of a small lattice trapping activation energy barrier, which are introduced by the rough PES.
+We perform $K$-test simulations for four crack systems ((100)[010], (100)[011], (110)[001], and (110)[1$\bar{1}0$]) at T=0K to investigate the atomistic fracture mechanism.
+Since the cutoff radius significantly influences the behaviour of the traction-separation curve, all ML-IAPs are trained with two cutoff radii ($R_{\rm{cut}} = 5\ Å$ and $6.5 Å$) to study the effect of the cutoff radius.
+Here, we show the results of $R_{\rm{cut}} = 6.5\ Å$, while $R_{\rm{cut}} = 5\ Å$ results are reported in \textit{Supplementary Material S5.3}.
+The ML-IAPs trained on DB-I predict cleavage fracture on the pre-cracked plane for all crack systems, for both $R_{\rm cut} = 5\ Å$ and $6.5\ Å$.
+The only exception is that GAP-DB-II with $R_{\rm cut} = 5\ Å$ predicts crack deviation to the (100) plane for the (110)[001] crack system.
+The fundamental atomistic fracture mechanism (cleavage) remains unchanged, yet, the predicted $K_{\rm Ic}$ varies with the potential, as shown in Fig. \ref{fig:fracture}b.
+Some fluctuations in the predicted $K_{\rm Ic}$'s are expected because of the different ML-IAP schemes.
+For crack system (110)[001], we concluded in our previous study \cite{lei_2022} that the large $K_{\rm Ic}$ at T=0K compared to $K_{\rm G}$ is due to the existence of a small lattice trapping barrier, which is introduced by the rough PES.
 Therefore, we perform MD simulations for (110)[001] at T=100K, which allows the system to overcome the small activation energy barrier and reduce the predicted $K_{\rm Ic}$.
-As indicated by the open triangles in Fig. \ref{fig:K_ic}, $K_{\rm Ic}$'s for (110)[001] drop significantly at T=100K, which verifies the conclusion of small lattice trapping barrier.
-The predicted $K_{\rm Ic}$ for crack system (110)[1$\bar{1}0$] are nearly the same for all potentials and are barely dependent on $R_{\rm cut}$.
-Furthermore, GAP-DB-II is also included to study the dependence of the database.
-All ML-IAPs predicts cleavage on the pre-cracked plane for all crack systems, confirming that the atomistic fracture mechanism is cleavage.
-The only exception is that GAP-DB-II with $R_{\rm cut} = 5\ Å$ predicts crack deviation to (100) plane for (110)[001] crack system.
+As indicated by the open triangles in Fig. \ref{fig:fracture}b, $K_{\rm Ic}$'s for (110)[001] drop significantly at T=100K, which is consistent with the existence of a small lattice trapping barrier.
+The predicted $K_{\rm Ic}$'s for crack system (110)[1$\bar{1}0$] are nearly the same for all potentials.
+All ML-IAPs with $R_{\rm cut}=6.5 \AA$ predict cleavage on the pre-cracked plane for all crack systems, confirming that the atomistic fracture mechanism is cleavage.
+Moreover, the per-atom model uncertainty predicted by the GAP variance and the extrapolation grade $\gamma$ are consistent with each other.
+No large extrapolation ($\gamma>3$, see \cite{podryabinkin2023mlip}) is detected during the fracture process (see \textit{Supplementary Material S5.2}).
+Fig. \ref{fig:fracture}c reveals the relation between MS predicted $K_{\rm Ic}$'s and the Griffith prediction \cite{Griffith}